Starting a Food Forest

 How long does a food forest take to produce food?

 Fast-fruiting shrubs like elderberry and goumi produce in years 2โ3.
-Most fruit trees start producing meaningfully in years 3โ7 depending on species and whether you plant bare-root or larger potted trees.
+Most fruit trees produce meaningfully in years 3โ7.
 A food forest reaches significant caloric contribution around year 7.
 Plan annual vegetable beds for years 1โ5.

 How much land do I need for a food forest?

-You can start with 1/4 acre (1โ2 guilds) or smaller for a learning food forest.
+You can start with 1/4 acre or less for a learning food forest.
 A productive food forest that meaningfully contributes to a family's diet needs at least 1/2 to 1 acre.
-Full caloric self-sufficiency from a food forest alone requires 3โ5 acres for a family of four, which takes decades to reach.
+Full caloric self-sufficiency from a food forest alone requires 3โ5 acres for a family of four and takes decades.

 Do I start with trees or groundcover?